caitlinmorris/sway/README.md

     #define DEBUG_MODE 0
     //#define DEBUG_MODE 1

 MODE 0 is for individual sensor printouts; MODE 1 is for total sum printouts.
 Comment only one out before uploading the file.
+Make sure that the RX/TX pins on the Arduino are disconnected from the XBee before running debug mode.

 **Library requirements**